 TIG-Web members are tenants who test new digital services, get involved in on-line surveys through our Facebook, etc. This is a very informal group, and hold no meetings.
 Tenants who join the TIG-Web are sent links to new services and surveys and can dip in and out of any projects which interest them.
 For example, our TIG-Web tenants were all given the opportunity to access My Home a month before it went live, and half of them took the opportunity to become a My Home 'early adopter'.

 Suggest your own way to get involved!
-Have a chat to your Housing Officer or the Customer Information Officer about your ideas.
+Have a chat to your Housing Officer about your ideas.